thearnabsaha/Brainly/Readme.md

 - **Signup**: Validates user input using `zod` and stores hashed passwords in MongoDB.
 - **Signin**: Verifies credentials and generates a JWT token for secure access.
+- **Change Password**: Allows users to securely update their passwords.

 ### Content Management

 - **Add Content**: Users can add content with a title, link, and tags.
 - **View Content**: Content is displayed in a card layout with embedded previews for YouTube and Twitter links.
+- **Edit Content**: Fetches and displays previous values for editing.
 - **Delete Content**: Users can delete individual or all content.
+- **No Content Page**: Displays a placeholder page when no content is available.

 ### Sharing